AX1818/site-minder-email-client/README.md

 - `Authentication` function - to authenticate users and use security token for sending emails
 - Use `HTTPS` for the communicaiton between the client and server
-- More friendly interaction such as message dialogs.
+- More user-friendly UI design & interaction, such as message dialogs, stricter checkingo.
+- More powerful error handling, such as showing meaningful messae depending on the error types
 - Support `contact list` function - After authentiation, a contact list can be fetched for the current user.
-Thus, when they input email adderss, an auto-complete function can be providd.
+Thus, when they input email adderss, an auto-complete function can be provided.
 The current solution is using a mock contact list.
-- A commercial mailbox supprots more functions, such as junk emails, history emails etc.
+- More commercial mailbox features, such as inbox, outbox, sent box, junk emails, history emails etc.
-- More tests include integratin tests
+- More tests include integration tests
+- Cloud Deployment ready